-"When you see the top players in tech you do not get the feeling that you belong."
+"When you see the top players that you belong."

 "It was the first career track that I was exposed to.
 I have met a great deal of people in the industry and I know, for the most part, what it takes to be successful in the industry."

 We know that students pursue careers in sectors and companies where they can see themselves succeeding.
 It's important that students hear from individuals with diverse backgrounds and life experiences about how they succeeded in tech and how their skills and backgrounds contributed to their success.
 We heard from many students whose confidence they can succeed was rooted in hearing the story of someone else from a similar background who had been successful in tech and whose path to success they could see themselves taking.